ndxbxrme/ndx-server/README.md

 ## ndx-framework

-Use the [ndx-framework](https://github.com/ndxbxrme/ndx-framework) app to quickly create and connect to ndx-server apps
+Use the [ndx-framework](https://github.com/ndxbxrme/ndx-framework) app to quickly create, connect to and configure ndx-server apps